GitDevLane/csv-flashcard-app/README.md

 ## Project Structure
 You need the main.py and .png files or the app wont work.

 The CSV files are optional but no CSV files means nothing to load.

-A these files need to be in the same folder.
+All these files need to be in the same folder.

 FLASH_CARD_APP
 ├── main.py